saadmas/coronavirus-tracker/README.md

 # Coronavirus Daily Tracker

-Website built in React to track daily coronavirus reported cases and deaths by country, via global heat map and individual country time charts
+Website built with React to track daily COVID-19 reported cases and deaths by country and U.S state via heat maps and time charts

 View the website [here](https://www.coronavirusdailytracker.info/)